MichaelCade/argocd-kasten/readme.md

 *  A secret
 *  A service to mysql

+This is the URL required for ArgoCD - https://github.com/MichaelCade/argocd-kasten.git

 We also use a pre-sync job (with corresponding sa and rolebinding)to backup the whole application with kasten before application sync.

 At the first sync an empty restore point should be created.